DSprtn/GTFO_VR_Plugin/README.md

 #### CONFIGURATION

 	There are configurable options for:
-	-	Rendering tweaks - Post-processing and other performance tweaks/hacks
 	-	Left handed mode
-	-	No VR controller mode
+	- 	Snap turn - Amount, smooth turn
+	-	Rendering tweaks - Post-processing, resolution and other performance tweaks/hacks
-	- 	Floor height offset
+	- 	Floor height offset (for seated mode and height adjustment!)
+	-	Movement vignette - Toggle, intensity
 	- 	Shooting haptics - Toggle, strength
 	- 	IRL Crouching - Toggle, height tweak
 	-	Laser pointer - Toggle, color
+	-	Hammer - Visual charge indicator, 'Old hammer' (auto-swing with animations)
+	-	Watch - Scale, color, number display for ammo
 	-	Two handed aiming - Toggle, always on mode
-	- 	Snap turn - Amount, smooth turn
-	-	Watch - Scale, color, number display for ammo
+	-	No motion controller mode (You can play with a gamepad!)
 	-	etc. - Have a look in the menu!

 	They can be found in-game under Settings -> VR Settings and/or in a config file which is created